 “Luck favors the prepared, so start early!”

-Get Ready the Day Before
+Get Ready Two Weeks Before the Show

 Be Prepared for Unexpected Issues

-Your attitude can truly make or break your recital experience.
+Part of that is getting in the right mindset: attitude can truly make or break your recital experience.
 Some dancers are predisposed to stage fright, and that’s OK!
 Just be prepared with a few calming exercises that will help calm your mind and banish those jitters.
 Try taking a few slow, deep breaths or getting into a relaxing yoga pose.